mushcatshiro/CS-basics/Software Engineering/aws/compute.md

 - $1 per 600,000GBs

 ### lambda limitation

+> can be packaged and deploy as container image

 Lambda is region bounded service with some limitation with its execution and deployment.